 The Nano-Falcon is one of the smallest RC helicopters you will find on the market right now, it is actually an infrared, 3-channels RC helicopter for indoor flight.

 Calling this a programmable toy will be a little exaggerated but we all love stuff that flies, don’t we?
 I caught my own self enjoying flying this little guy.

 RoboMe is a remote-controlled very talkative robot with lots of modes you can customize at a glance.
 It is an updated version of the MIP with the possibility to hold and use the power of your phone.

 14in1 Educational Solar Robot

-The 14in1 Solar robot is a solar-powered robot capable of taking 14 totally different shape and personalities.
-By order of difficulties, its different bodies are Turtle-bot, Walker-bot, Quadru-bot, Wheel-bot, Boat-bot, Beetle-bot, Dog-bot, Auto-bot, Crab-bot, Slither-bot, Roly poly-bot, Boxer-bot, Surf-bot and Row-bot.
-Remember this is solar-powered, you will need sun light or some bright light emitting on the solar receiver to have it work.
+The 14in1 Solar robot is a solar-powered robot capable of taking 14 totally different shapes and personalities.
+By order of difficulties, its different bodies are Turtle-bot, Walker-bot, Quadru-bot, Wheel-bot, Boat-bot, Beetle-bot, Dog-bot, Auto-bot, Crab-bot, Slither-bot, Roly poly-bot, Boxer-bot, Surf-bot, and Row-bot.
+Remember this is solar-powered, you will need sunlight or some bright light-emitting on the solar receiver to have it work.